 - The Nodes

 - Individual computers that compose a cluster are typically called nodes

 - Components of the node

 - Central Processing Unit (CPU/processor)

 - CPU can have a single core or multiple cores (execution unit of a CPU)

 - Memory (RAM, DRAM)

-- Disk space (HDD, SDD)
+- Optional: disk space (HDD, SSD, NVMe)

 - Optional: GPU (Graphics Processing Unit)

 - Nodes can be grouped into partitions: a group of nodes which are characterised by their hardware or purpose, e.g. GPU partition, large memory partition, visualisation partition etc.